 On the Instant Pot, turn on “saute” and once the juices are heated through, and almost to a boil.
 (This shouldn’t take long since the roast just finished cooking.)

-Slowly add roux while stirring.
+Slowly add water/flour mixture while stirring.

 Other Recipes You’ll Love:

 The recipes you’ll find here on the blog are always easy to make and use everyday ingredients.
 Cooking doesn’t have to be difficult to be delicious.
+If you’re a fan of pot roast recipes, I think you’re also going to love this Dutch oven pot roast!

 Instant Pot Pot Roast